In this comparison, we’ll compare Shark’s two new upright models – the Shark Vertex AZ2002 and the Rotator Adv LA502.

-On hard floors with lots of gaps or crevices, the Rotator will need more passes to pull dirt and dust due to its low airflow.
+The Rotator will need more passes to pull dirt and dust due to its low airflow on hard floors with many gaps or crevices.
 On the contrary, the Vertex picks up the dirt and grit in a single pass, which is remarkable.

-So, if you have old hardwood floors, this is something you must consider.
+So, if you have old hardwood floors, you must consider this.

 How Is Their Performance On Carpets & Rugs?

 The Shark Vertex is very good at picking embedded debris from carpet fibers.
-So, if you have a medium pile or deep pile carpets and area rugs, it will be a better option due to its higher airflow.
-Besides, the weight of the canister gets the PowerFins deep down into the fibers to loosens the debris.
-The airflow then does its job.
+So, if you have medium pile or deep pile carpets and area rugs, it will be a better option due to its higher airflow.
+Besides, the canister’s weight gets the PowerFins deep down into the fibers to loosen the debris, and the airflow then does its job.

 The Shark Rotator can pick the surface debris on high pile carpets but will struggle to get deep down dirt and grit due to lower airflow.
 The Rotator is best for homes with short pile carpets.

-That being said, the DuoClean PowerFins is not optimal for perfectly deep cleaning carpets than the traditional bristles roller as in Rotator NV752.
+The DuoClean PowerFins is not optimal for perfectly deep cleaning carpets than the traditional bristles roller like Rotator NV752.

 Although, the silicon fins perform marginally better than the classic DuoClean rollers at deep cleaning carpets.
 But the old single bristles roller nozzle still beats the dual roller design.